agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

       MC)
 	- interest of 2% after age 50

-  This gives about 700 lives in total. <!-- one thing I am not confident about is at the age of 40 I should be earning in millions, is that even possible?
+  This gives about 635 lives + first years at MC gives 70 lives = 700  <!-- one thing I am not confident about is at the age of 40 I should be earning in millions, is that even possible?
 Raaam? -->